-The following table illustrates the prescribed knowledge for this course.
+The following table presents the prescribed knowledge selected for the examination.
 However, in special cases, particularly when an application does not have the tools and commands needed to acquire all of the prescribed knowledge, the missing items can be replaced with equivalent knowledge.